|Name:||Dr. David B. Woolner|

 The Last 100 Days: FDR at War and at Peace, (Basic Books, December, 2017)

-Editor, with John M. Thomson, Progressive Politics in America: Past, Present and Future (Oxford University Press, 2016)
+Editor, with John M. Thomson, Progressivism in America: Past, Present and Future (Oxford University Press, January 2016)

 Select Book Chapters and Articles